 - Panic attacks

 In severe cases, a person may experience psychosis, seizures or progress into delirium tremens.
-Without the proper support, benzodiazepine withdrawal can be deadly.
+Without proper support, benzodiazepine withdrawal can be deadly.

 What Are The Dangers Of Benzodiazepine Abuse?